Denver Zoo Conservation Alliance: Harmony Hill

 Harmony Hill provides a habitat for grizzly bears modeled after the fictional Harmony Hill State Park.
 Another nearby habitat is designed to resemble a backyard in order to illustrate and provide solutions for human-wildlife conflict.
 The second habitat is home to two rescued leucistic raccoons.
 Harmony Hill opened in 2019, making use of the former polar bear exhibit which opened as part of Northern Shores in 1987.

-Old Pachyderms
+Rhino Building

 This building opened in 1959 as the Pachyderm Habitat with four yards surrounding the building for Asian elephants, Malayan tapirs, black rhinoceros and Nile hippopotamus.
 The elephants and tapirs were moved to Toyota Elephant Passage prior to its opening in 2012.
 In July 2025, it was announced that the zoo's last hippo "Mahali" would be transferred to a preserve in Texas in spring 2026, marking the end of the zoo keeping Nile hippopotamus.
 Cinereous vultures now reside in the former tapir yard and the former elephant yard has been renovated for the black rhinoceros.

 Feline House

 Feline House was built in 1964.
 The building is now closed and has been renovated in some areas to make way for Stingray Cove and outdoor yards have been repurposed for smaller species.
-Of note; a Geoffroy's cat that was rescued after a smuggling attempt at Denver International Airport is displayed here.